 It starts with a change in lifestyle

-Sammi G got into the influencer game after being “overconsumed” by a stressful career in the advertising industry.
+Sammi G got into the influencer game after being “over-consumed” by a stressful career in the advertising industry.
 “I was unhealthy: I lost my shape and suffered from gastrointestinal pain,” she told PARKLU.
 “I also suffered from insomnia for almost two years, so I felt unhappy and depressed.
 After going through all of that, I decided to take a break from my busy work and social schedule.
 I picked up my regular workout routines and committed to a healthy diet.”

 After two years, Sammi felt like she finally managed the more balanced lifestyle she was striving for and she noticed that people around her were starting to take note of her change.
-“I realized I should share my positive energy and vibes to the people who appreciate fitness and lifestyle all over the world, so I started to tell my stories online.”
+“I realised I should share my positive energy and vibes to the people who appreciate fitness and lifestyle all over the world, so I started to tell my stories online.”

 Now, Sammi boasts more than 71K followers on Instagram @sammiglx and 28K on Weibo @sammiglx.
 Her posts are a mix of lifestyle shots, workout equipment and sharing secrets to a toned figure with functional training activities for the core and lower body, like F45 (45-minute functional training classes), weightlifting, cardio, and HIIT.

-Popular fitness duo Giselle and Weiya also got their start after recognizing their unhealthy relationship with beauty and losing weight.
+Popular fitness duo Giselle and Weiya also got their start after recognising their unhealthy relationship with beauty and losing weight.
 “Like a lot of Asian girls, we wanted to be ‘super skinny’ and tried almost all ways to achieve this, including a super strict diet (almost nothing) and supplements,” Weiya told PARKLU.
 “Giselle started to get a quite serious binge eating disorder in college in Canada.
-In fighting with it, she realized how to accept who she is and make peace with herself.”
+In fighting with it, she realised how to accept who she is and make peace with herself.”

 When the women graduated from university, they moved back to Beijing and got in on the gym craze right away, opening their own on the side in 2017.
 Giselle’s first social media post, “48kg to 65kg: My Personal Story” gained 100k views in one night.